Beacon Status: Distinguishing factors

 Though the United Kingdom's public sector had implemented many educational reform initiatives in the past, the beacon status initiative was the first of its kind.
 The initiative is distinguishable from other educational reform initiatives in two important respects.
-For one, the beacon status initiative was funded and operated by the government rather than non-government organizations.
+Firstly the beacon status initiative was funded and operated by, the government rather than non-government organizations.
 The UK government was responsible for the formation and discontinuation of the beacon status award and the funding associated with it.
 Second, while all award schemes presume, at least tacitly, that the identification of the best and brightest will contribute to learning and improvement, the beacon model gives award winners a formal responsibility to disseminate their practices.